Fleny113/EndpointMapper/README.md

 the new OpenAPI packages deal with that by themself.
 - `IConfigureEndpoint` and `IRegisterEndpoint` no longer exist in favor of virtual methods on `IEndpoint`.
 - The library is now built against .NET 10
-- `HttpMapAttribute` no longer has attributes: there used to be a public method string and an internal string array for the routes, however these have been removed.
+- `HttpMapAttribute` no longer has properties: there used to be a public method string and an internal string array for the routes, however these have been removed.
 Constructor parameters are not stored as the source generator doesn't rely on them.
 - `EndpointMapperExtensions` used to be generated as a public class, it's now an internal embedded class, meaning that it will only be accessible by the assembly that generates it even with `InternalsVisibileTo`.
 If you need to expose this method to another assembly, wrap it with a custom public api.